adil200/time-series-analysis/README.md

 ```bash
 git clone https://github.com/adil200/time-series-analysis.git`
 ```
-2. Download the dataset (`Google Dataset.xlsx`) and place it in the root directory of the project.
+2. Download the dataset (`Google Dataset.xlsx`) and place it in the project's root directory.

 3. Launch Jupyter Notebook and open the `timeseries.ipynb` notebook.